SymmetryLabs/SLStudio/README.md

 For other platforms, see [these installation instructions](https://help.github.com/articles/installing-git-large-file-storage/).

+On Linux it is necessary to actually pull in the LFS files (i.e. the libs, so that you may build)

+    git lfs pull

 ## Running the v1 UI from the command line

 From the root of the project, execute: